T. V. Soong: Early life and education

 T. V. Soong was born to the wealthy Soong family on December 4, 1894, at St. Luke's Hospital in the Shanghai International Settlement.
-His sisters, known collectively as the Soong sisters, married important persons: the first, Ai-ling, married H. H. Kung, an Oberlin College graduate from a leading family of Chinese bankers who went on to become Premier of the Republic of China; the second, Ching-ling, married Sun Yat-sen, the founder and leader of the Chinese nationalist movement; and the third, Mei-ling, was First Lady of the Republic of China as wife of Chiang Kai-shek.
+His sisters, known collectively as the Soong sisters, married important persons: the first, Ai-ling, married H. H. Kung, an Oberlin College graduate from a leading family of Chinese bankers who went on to become Premier of the Republic of China; the second, Ching-ling, married Sun Yat-sen, the founder and leader of the Chinese nationalist movement; and the third, Mei-ling, was First Lady of the Republic of China as the wife of Chiang Kai-shek.

 After attending St. John's University, Shanghai, for a year, Soong was sent by his father to be educated in the United States at Harvard University, where he studied economics and graduated from Harvard College with a Bachelor of Arts in 1915.
 He then pursued graduate studies at Columbia University while simultaneously working at the International Banking Corporation in New York.